folhas99/esp_cc1101/README.md

-ESP32 with CC1001 transceiver library
+ESPHome with CC1001 transceiver library

 Based on: